|Spectacular Eastern Sierra in Eastern California

 and 3.5 miles south of the junction of U S 395 and Highway 203.)

-A waterfall near Emerald Bay Overlook.
+The magnificent Eagle Falls near Emerald Bay Overlook.
 Waterfalls roar and streams dance and splash.
+The

 The frozen Tioga Lake along Tioga Pass Road.